pattonsgirl/CEG3120/Projects/Project4/README.md

 ### Documentation

-- Update `README.md` in main folder of your repo to include:
+- Add to `README-CI.md` to include:

 - Process to create public repo in DockerHub
 - How to authenticate with DockerHub via CLI using Dockerhub credentials
   - what credentials would you recommend providing?
-- How to push container to Dockerhub
+- How to push container image to Dockerhub (without GitHub Actions)
 - Configuring GitHub Secrets
+  - How to set a secret
-  - What secrets were set based on what info
+  - What secret(s) are set for this project
+    - Note: do not copy paste your secrets into your documentation
 - Behavior of GitHub workflow
   - what does it do and when
   - what variables in workflow are custom to your project